samthedjpro/studio/README.md

 # Synapse - Your Personal AI Medical Assistant

 Synapse is an AI-powered companion for medical diagnostics, powered by Google's state-of-the-art **Gemma** models.
-By leveraging advanced real-time image and video analysis, Synapse empowers you with sophisticated visual diagnostics across various medical domains.
+By leveraging advanced real-time image analysis, Synapse empowers you with sophisticated visual diagnostics across various medical domains.

 ## Features

-Synapse offers three core diagnostic tools:
+Synapse offers four core diagnostic tools:

 1.  **Report Analysis**: Upload images of medical reports such as X-rays, CT scans, or blood reports.
 The AI will provide a basic analysis, identifying potential diseases, abnormalities, or key markers.